totaldebug/pyarr/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Python library for the following `arr` API's:
+A Python library for the following `arr` APIs:

 * Sonarr
 * Radarr